SharkSnack/shiren-5/content/system/pontas-lottery.md

 ---
 title: "Ponta's Lottery"
-metaTitle: "Bracelets - Shiren the Wanderer 2: Oni Invasion!
-Wiki"
+metaTitle: "Ponta's Lottery - Shiren the Wanderer: Tower of Fortune Wiki"
-metaDescription: "Complete bracelet details for Shiren the Wanderer 2: Oni Invasion!"
+metaDescription: "List of Ponta's Lottery rewards for Shiren the Wanderer: The Tower of Fortune and the Dice of Fate."
 ---

 Talk to Ponta at the Lot Shop inside the basement of Hotel Nekomaneki to play.<br/>